codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 ### Complete Codefresh Runner installation

-If the Kubernetes cluster with the Codefresh Runner is behind a proxy server without direct access to `g.codefresh.io`, there are additional steps to complete the Codefresh Runner installation process.
+If the Kubernetes cluster with the Codefresh Runner is behind a proxy server without direct access to `g.codefresh.io`, follow the  additional steps to complete the installation.

 **Before you begin**
 Make sure you have [installed the Codefresh Runner](#codefresh-runner-installation) using any of the options